Solid-state relay: Operation

-In AC circuits, SCR or triac relays inherently switch off at the points of AC zero cross when there is zero load current.
+In alternating current (AC) circuits, silicon-controlled rectifier (SCR) and triac relays inherently switch off at the points of AC zero cross when there is zero load current.
 The circuit will never be interrupted in the middle of a sine wave peak, preventing the large transient voltages that would otherwise occur due to the sudden collapse of the magnetic field around the inductance.
 With the addition of a zero-point detector (and no adverse circuit inductance and resultant back EMF), the individual SCRs can be switched back on at the start of a new wave.
 This feature is called zero-crossing, or zero-crossover, switching.

-An SSR based on a single MOSFET, or multiple MOSFETs in a paralleled array, can work well for DC loads.
+An SSR based on a single MOSFET, or multiple MOSFETs in a paralleled array, can work well for direct current (DC) loads.
 MOSFETs have an inherent substrate diode that conducts in the reverse direction, so a single MOSFET cannot block current in both directions.
 For AC (bi-directional) operation two MOSFETs are arranged back-to-back with their source pins tied together.
 Their drain pins are connected to either side of the output.
 The substrate diodes are alternately reverse biased to block current when the relay is off.
 When the relay is on, the common source is always riding on the instantaneous signal level and both gates are biased positive relative to the source by the photo-diode.

 It is common to provide access to the common source so that multiple MOSFETs can be wired in parallel if switching a DC load.
 Usually a network is provided to speed the turn-off of the MOSFET when the control input is removed.

 SSRs for DC switching applications may use MOSFETs or IGBTs.